aungsias/Forays/Self/1. Linear Regression vs. Logistic Regression, Stock Movement Prediction/README.md

 4. **Split Data into Training and Testing Sets**: Divide the data into training and testing sets using a time-series split to maintain chronological order.
 A shorter timeframe is chosen for the analysis to ensure that the model is not confounded by long-term dependencies.

 5. **Train Linear and Logistic Regression Models**:
     - **Linear Regression**: Fit a linear regression model using the training data, predicting the continuous log returns.
-Note here that the predictions are converted into binary values based on the signage of the predictions (-1 for negative return predictions and +1 for positive return predictions)
+Note here that the predictions—not the input—are converted into binary values based on the signage of the predictions (-1 for negative return predictions and +1 for positive return predictions)
     - **Logistic Regression**: Fit a logistic regression model using the training data, predicting the binary directional movement (up/down).

 6. **Make Predictions**: Use the trained models to predict the stock price movement on the testing set.